fusionengine-org/fusion/README.md

 - PySDL2 is used for rendering and windowing
 - PySDL2-DLL is used by PySDL2 for SDL2 binaries
+- Cython for compiling and speed-up
 - PyMunk is used for physics simulation
-- Custom build in UI for UI
+- Custom UI library based on PySDL2 for UI
 - Setuptools for PyPi package
 - Json for storing data